camunda-ci/camunda-docker-registry-cleanup/README.md

 Examples
 --------

-The variable $DOCKER_REGISTRY_PATH in these examples is your actual Docker Registry path like eg. '$HOME/volumes/docker-registry/docker/registry/v2'
+The variable `$DOCKER_REGISTRY_PATH` in these examples is your actual Docker Registry path like eg. `$HOME/volumes/docker-registry/docker/registry/v2`

 Showing all untagged images of a repository:
 ```